Skip to content

 4. Deep Scan (Parsed)

-If the file passes Fast Scan, it is parsed into a standardized logical representation (text blocks, key-value metadata). - Parsers: docling (default), pypdf, python-docx. - OCR: Optionally enabled for scanned PDFs using RapidOCR.
+If the file passes Fast Scan, it is parsed into a standardized logical representation (text blocks, key-value metadata). - Parsers: docling (default, with OCR disabled — text-based PDFs only), pypdf, python-docx. - OCR: Not used by default.
+DocFirewall scans the text layer; OCR is not required for prompt injection or hidden-text detection.

 5. Offline Intelligence (Zero-API Execution)

-All processing—including advanced NLP chunking, deep learning BERT sequence classification (Zero-Day Prompt Injection), Aho-Corasick automaton generation, and mathematical metrics (Shannon Entropy) runs strictly locally on CPU/GPU architecture.
-There are zero external API calls, protecting PII immediately by default and maintaining strict data residency compliance without relying on third-party LLMs like OpenAI or Anthropic.
+All processing—including obfuscation normalization (Layer 0), Aho-Corasick phrase matching (Layer 1, < 1 ms), regex fuzzy patterns (Layer 2, < 1 ms), sliding-window BERT sequence classification (Layer 3, ~50 ms with local DeBERTa weights), and optional semantic nearest-neighbour matching (Layer 4)—runs strictly locally on CPU/GPU architecture.
+There are zero external API calls, protecting PII immediately by default and maintaining strict data residency compliance without relying on third-party services.